qtumproject/qtum-extension-wallet/packages/snap/README.md

-# Qtum Snap
+# QTum Wallet

-Qtum snap is a snap, that allows to interact with Qtum blockchain by implementing metamsk RPC requests handlers https://docs.metamask.io/wallet/reference/json-rpc-api/.
+QTum wallet is a snap, that allows to interact with QTum blockchain by implementing metamask RPC requests handlers https://docs.metamask.io/wallet/reference/json-rpc-api/.

 ## Methods